How To Start a Profitable Travel Blog: A Step by Step Guide

 Day 5: The biggest affiliate marketing mistakes to avoid

 Making Sense of Affiliate Marketing is by far the most comprehensive affiliate marketing course on the market.
 It was created by Michelle Schroeder-Gardner, who makes over $100,000 per month from affiliate marketing.
-She definitely knows her stuff and lays out information in a way that is super easy to understand.
+She knows her stuff and lays out information in a way that is super easy to understand.
 If you’re a complete newbie to affiliate marketing, this course will accelerate your earnings quickly.
-It will also teach you the legal aspects of being an affiliate marketer, which is really important to avoid hefty fines from the FTC!
+It will also teach you the legal aspects of being an affiliate marketer, which is important to avoid hefty fines from the FTC!
 Take a look at what it did for my affiliate sales: